Elevation: 8,440 ft

 This peak is not in the book.
 Published November 2018

-Chicken Peak is located in the Big Hole Mountains, via Fleming Canyon, which is off of Highway 31 as you head toward Victor, Idaho.
-We climbed Chicken Peak as an overnight trip where we also climbed Peak 7987, Black Mountain, Liars Peak, Piney Peak, and Peak 8619.
-All these peaks are accessible off a well-traveled trail that is also popular for guided hunting and dirt bikes.
+Chicken Peak is located in the Big Hole Mountains, via Fleming Canyon, which is off ID-31 as you head toward Victor, Idaho.
+We climbed Chicken Peak as an overnight trip when we also climbed Peak 7978, Black Mountain, Liars Peak, Piney Peak and Peak 8619.
+All of these peaks are accessible from a well-traveled trail that is also popular for guided hunting and dirt bikes.

 There are no water sources along or near the main trail except one small spring that was not flowing when we were there in late September.
-The only other possible spring in the area is off the south side of Chicken Peak’s west ridge (see ListOfJohn link for map).
+The only other possible spring in the area is off the south side of Chicken Peak’s West Ridge (see the ListsOfJohn link for a map).
 However, we did not hike to the spring to verify its existence.
+USGS Stouts Mountain

-If you have a 4WD, you can travel a good distance into the canyon, but you may need a high clearance 4WD depending on conditions/time of year.
+If you have a 4WD vehicle, you can travel a good distance into the canyon, but you may need a high-clearance 4WD vehicle depending on conditions/time of year.
 There is no formal parking anywhere.
-To climb Peak 7987, you will follow this jeep road until it turns into a single track trail so park wherever it is convenient.
-We parked near Gopher Canyon, but you can possibly get further in, near Snowslide Gulch.
+To climb Peak 7978, follow this jeep road until it turns into a single track trail.
+Park wherever it is convenient.
+We parked near Gopher Canyon, but you can possibly get farther in, near Snowslide Gulch.

 Southeast Ridge Route, Class 1

-From where you park, hike on Trail 079 further into Fleming Canyon until you encounter a junction with the Dry Canyon trail.
-Stay to the right to stay on Trail 079.
-As you continue upward on the trail you will encounter signage.
+From where you park, hike on FST-079 farther into Fleming Canyon until you encounter a junction with the Dry Canyon Trail.
+Stay to the right to remain on FST-079.
+As you continue upward on the trail, you will encounter signage.
 At this point, follow signs to Black Mountain.
-Continue past Black Mountain until you reach a bigger junction with signs for several trails around 7800 feet.
+Continue past Black Mountain until you reach a bigger junction with signs for several trails at around 7,800 feet.